Apicurio/apicurio-3scale-gitops/README.md

     GRANT ALL PRIVILEGES ON DATABASE apicurio TO apicurio;
     ```

-If your application encounters difficulties executing certain database instructions, you have the option to
+If your application encounters difficulties executing certain database instructions, you may need to
 designate the user as the owner of the database using the following command:

     ```